Chris Villaire, CFP®

 Founder, Villaire Financial

 If you're looking for a financial advisor, you've probably noticed that the industry has a lot of titles.
-Financial planner, wealth manager, investment advisor, financial consultant.
-Most of them are marketing labels with no standardized meaning.
+Financial advisor, financial planner, wealth manager, investment advisor, financial consultant.

-CFP is different.
+The CFP® designation is different.
 Here's what it actually means and why it matters.

-What CFP Stands For and What It Takes to Earn It
+What CFP® Stands For and What It Takes to Earn It

-CFP stands for Certified Financial Planner.
+CFP® stands for CERTIFIED FINANCIAL PLANNER®.
 It's awarded by the CFP Board, and the requirements are specific.

-What a CFP Does That Others Don't
+What a CFP® Does That Others Don't

 Beyond that, the breadth of the credential matters.
-Financial decisions don't exist in isolation.
 Your 401(k) allocation affects your taxes.
-Your tax situation affects whether a Roth or traditional IRA is better.
+Your tax situation affects whether a Roth or traditional IRA makes more sense.
 Your insurance coverage affects how much you need in an emergency fund.
 Your mortgage affects how much you can save for retirement.
+A CFP® is trained to look across all of these areas and understand how they interact.

-A CFP is trained to look at all of these areas and understand how they interact.
-A specialist, like a CPA for taxes or an insurance agent for coverage, is excellent in their domain but typically isn't synthesizing across the whole picture.
+A specialist, like a CPA for taxes or an insurance agent for coverage, is excellent in their field.
+But they're typically not synthesizing across the whole picture.
 That synthesis is what a financial planner does.

 What the Ongoing Relationship Actually Looks Like

-Do You Need a CFP Specifically?
+Do You Need a CFP® Specifically?

 What I'd look for in combination:

-- Fee-only compensation (no commissions, no conflicts)
+- Fee-only compensation with no commissions and no conflicts

 - A fiduciary obligation at all times